macbuse/macbuse.github.io/KYOTO/kyoto.md

 <!-- _transition: cube -->
 - slides : google **greg mcshane github**
 - click on **serfest**
-- ith there is a bug in my slides blame [this guy](https://github.com/yhatt)
+- if there is a bug in my slides blame [this guy](https://github.com/yhatt)

 #
 <!-- _transition: slide -->